shahdipesh/Resume/README.md

  -  Select any Jekyll theme you like from the result.

- -  Click on the “HomePage” link on the right-side of the webpage, which will redirect you to the theme’s Github Page which contains information on how to use the theme in your project.
+ -  Click on the `HomePage` link on the right-side of the webpage, which will redirect you to the theme’s Github Page which contains information on how to use the theme in your project.

- -  Scroll down until you see the “README” section.
+ -  Scroll down until you see the `“README”` section.
 This section will contail relevant information on how to download the project on your Computer and how to modify the files so that the resume can be configured to display your details.

  -  Open the project using Visual studio code (VSCode).